-The very last but not least is to promote your cryptocurrency project to your community.
-Mind you that cryptocurrency is the money powered by your community and the success depends so much on how you can convert your community into loyal customers.
-Promotion is vital for every business and therefore should not be taken with levity.
+Last but not least is to promote your cryptocurrency project to your community.
+Mind you that cryptocurrency is the money powered by your community, and the success depends so much on how you can convert your community into loyal customers.
+Therefore, promotion is vital for every business and should not be taken with levity.

-The technical know-how and the experience of the team is the backbone of every crypto project that intends to succeed.
+The technical know-how and the team’s experience are the backbones of every crypto project that intends to succeed.

-Even if you have spent so much time in creating your cryptocurrency, drafted a whitepaper and listed it on one of the most amazing cryptocurrency exchange platforms, and you lose out on the course to promote then it is okay to say that your project has failed on arrival.
+Even if you have spent so much time creating your cryptocurrency, drafted a whitepaper and listed it on one of the most fantastic cryptocurrency exchange platforms.
+If you lose out on the course to promote, it is okay to say that your project failed on arrival.

-In this section, I am going to be highlighting various ways to help you promote your cryptocurrency project.
+In this section, I will highlight various ways to help you promote your cryptocurrency project.

 1. Email Marketing.

-Email marketing is the act of sending a commercial message, typically to a group of people, using email.
+Email marketing is sending a commercial message, typically to a group of people, using email.

-In its broadest sense, every email sent to a potential or current customer could be considered email marketing.
+Every email sent to a potential, or current customer could be considered email marketing in its broadest sense.

-It involves using email to send advertisements, request business, or solicit sales or donations.
+It involves email sending advertisements, requesting business, or soliciting sales or donations.

-Despite the rise of social media and undesirable spam email (which is never a good marketing strategy, by the way), email remains the most effective way to nurture leads and boost customer loyalty.
+Despite the rise of social media and unwanted spam email (which is never a good marketing strategy), email remains the most effective way to nurture leads and boost customer loyalty.

-Those in your email list have known you, build trust and confidence in you for a longer period to be able to turn you down.
+Those in your email list have known you and built trust and confidence in you for a more extended period to turn you down.

-Just in case you are new to email marketing, I wrote a comprehensive guide to help you get started, click the link below to get started.
+If you are new to email marketing, I wrote a comprehensive guide to help you get started; click the link below.

 2. Social Media Advertising.

-Social media platforms like Facebook, YouTube and many others have been knowing to be one of the major platforms for user acquisition and retention worldwide.
+Social media platforms like Facebook, YouTube and many others have been powerful platforms for user acquisition and retention worldwide.

-There are many ways to use social media to promote your cryptocurrency project, mind you, not all social media allows cryptocurrency projects afloat on their platform, the likes of Facebook, Google, and many others.
+There are many ways to use social media to promote your cryptocurrency project; mind you, not all social media allows cryptocurrency projects afloat on their platform, the likes as Facebook, Google, and many others.

-Various other social media do permit cryptocurrency ads such as Telegram and many others.
-To make sure that things don’t go wrong, you should ensure to comply as much as possible with the rules and policy of the platform you intend to use.
+Various other social media permit cryptocurrency ads such as Telegram and many others.
+To make sure that things don’t go wrong, you should comply as much as possible with the rules and policy of the platform you intend to use.

-For Facebook, Instagram and Google, you obviously will lose out when you attempt to run cryptocurrency base ads on these platforms, I don’t know, maybe recently they might have been some change but I doubt if they have permitted cryptocurrency-based ads to run on their platform.
+You obviously will lose out on Facebook, Instagram and Google when you attempt to run cryptocurrency base ads on these platforms; I don’t know, maybe recently, there might have been some change, but I doubt if they have permitted cryptocurrency-based ads to run on their platform.

-I wrote comprehensive guides on how to get started around hacking your marketing using various social media platforms such as Facebook, Twitter, Linked In and many others.
+I wrote comprehensive guides on how to hack your marketing using various social media platforms such as Facebook, Twitter, Linked In and many others.
 Click the link below to get started.

 - How To Grow Your Business On Facebook